 Most of my college listening (and occasional performing) involved serious folk-rock music, much of which carried with it a message of protest.
 But a spark of interest in the strange and exotic sound of electronica was rekindled after college, fueled in part by movie soundtracks like A Clockwork Orange.
 The film featured works performed on the Moog synthesizer by Walter Carlos.
 (Later he became Wendy Carlos.)
 Carlos had already gained notoriety with his 1968 Grammy-winning album, Switched On Bach, a collection of music by Johann Sebastian Bach played on the Moog.
 He composed the electronic music for A Clockwork Orange three years later.

 I picked up both albums and shortly after that acquisition, purloined one track from Switched On Bach to use as background music for a National Library Week promotional film I co-produced in the mid-seventies.
-It featured card catalog drawers opening and closing on their own, created with stop-action animation effects.
+It featured card catalog drawers opening and closing on their own, created with stop-action animation effects that appeared to be in sync with the music.
 The spot aired for a brief time on local cable television.
 I wish I knew whatever became of it.

 In the meantime, on November 2, 1973, I attended my first Moog synthesizer concert, promoted as a “multimedia performance of light, film and synthesized music.”
 The soloist was Morton Subotnick, whose press kit highlighted his contribution of electronic effects for the soundtrack to 2001: A Space Odyssey.
 It turns out my expectations were fulfilled neither in sight nor sound.
 2001: A Space Odyssey it definitely was not.

 A few months after that concert, undaunted by my disappointment with Subotnick’s performance, I acquired Tomita’s Snowflakes Are Dancing album.
 The atmospheric interpretations of Debussy’s works blew me away.
-I played that record until it wore out.
-For years I would be reminded of Tomita whenever I’d hear a Moog synth in progressive rock music.
-Bands like Emerson, Lake and Palmer, for example.
+I loaned it to an amateur filmmaker friend who used it as the soundtrack to a short work he entered in an international film festival.
+He had cast me in the lead role, so it was the least I could do in return.
+After that, I played the LP until it wore out.
+For years I’d be reminded of Tomita upon hearing a Moog synth in prog rock music.
+Lucky Man, by Emerson, Lake and Palmer, for example.